zeon-bh/OP-2.2-Z30n-s-Remote-Access-Tool/README.md

 You do not have to worry about the files being overwritten.

 ## Remote Access Tool
-Once you have obtained the Remote Access tool, you need to first add your stashes to the Linked Stashes list to open them remotely.
+Once you have obtained the Remote Access tool, you need to first add your stashes to the Remote Accesss Tool list to open them remotely.

 Opening the stashes using the Remote Access Tool requires you to have a Teleport Artefact with enough minimum condition.
 The Teleport Uses in the top right indicates how many times you can open your stash remotely.
 A single Teleport artifact has around ~10 uses.